 In addition to criminal charges, victims of sexual assault can (and often do) press civil charges against the perpetrator, and due to the grievous/glaring nature of sexual assaults, juries will often award very high damages.
 Unfortunately, if the defendant isn’t particularly wealthy it may be difficult, if not impossible, to collect on those damages.

 What many people don’t realize, however, is that when a sexual assault occurs in any kind of institution (e.g., schools, daycares, hospitals, churches, etc.), that institution can be held responsible based on a claim of negligent supervision, training, a failure to provide adequate security or medical/nursing error.

 Proving a Case in Civil Court

 While that may seem like a bunch of legalese, it has profound implications for civil cases.
 What it basically means is that the judge or jury has heard the evidence and finds it more likely than not that an offense occurred.
-In fact, even is the defendant has been acquitted of criminal charges because the case did not meet the burden of proof, they can still be found guilty in a civil case.
+In fact, even if the defendant has been acquitted of criminal charges because the case did not meet the burden of proof, they can still be found liable in a civil case.